-- 3.6 To provide facilities and services necessary to enhance visitor experiences and that contribute to environmental protection, maintaining recreational opportunities, interpretation and information, managing conflicting demands, and public health and safety. - 3.7 To locate facilities and structures at the entrance of the park. - 3.8 To require park visitors and concessionaires to remove any rubbish they bring to, or generate in the park (except at designated campgrounds, where limited rubbish facilities are provided). - 3.9 When developing new tracks, to give priority to4: - Developing links to other important recreational areas such as through the Akatarawa's. - Developing circuits and loop tracks. - Protecting environmental and heritage features. - 3.10 To provide opportunities for educational and recreational programmes within the park. - 3.11 To allow special events that are consistent with this plan's objectives at the discretion of the Manager, Parks.
+- 3.6 To provide facilities and services necessary to enhance visitor experiences and that contribute to environmental and cultural heritage protection, maintaining recreational opportunities, interpretation and information, managing conflicting demands, and public health and safety. - 3.7 To locate facilities and structures at the entrance of the park. - 3.8 To require park visitors and concessionaires to remove any rubbish they bring to, or generate in the park (except at designated campgrounds, where limited rubbish facilities are provided). - 3.9 When developing new tracks, to give priority to7: - Developing links to other important recreational areas such as through the Akatarawas.

-4 Please refer to Section 4 'The Way Forward' for park maps and potential tracks to be developed
+7 Please refer to Section 4 'The Way Forward' for park maps and potential tracks to be developed